BulutKaradag/Credit-Score-with-Machine-Learning/README.md

 # Credit-Score-with-Machine-Learning

-Creating a credit score with Machine Learning using the dataset of a bank in Turkey
+Creating a credit score with Machine Learning using the dataset of sentetic data